yotsuda/PowerShell.Map/PowerShell.Map/PlatyPS/en-US/Show-OpenStreetMapRoute.md

 ```

 ### -Zoom
 Specifies the zoom level (1 to 19) for the map view.
-If not specified, the zoom level is automatically calculated based on the route distance to show the entire route.
+When specified, displays the start point at the requested zoom level.
+When omitted, automatically fits bounds to show the entire route.
 Lower numbers show a larger area, higher numbers show more detail.

 ```yaml
 Type: Int32